Aesculapian Club

 The Aesculapian Club of Edinburgh is one of the oldest medical dining clubs in the world.
 It was founded in April 1773 by Dr. Andrew Duncan.
-Membership of the Club is limited to 11 Fellows of the Royal College of Physicians of Edinburgh and 11 Fellows of the Royal College of Surgeons of Edinburgh.
+Membership of the club is limited to 11 Fellows of the Royal College of Physicians of Edinburgh and 11 Fellows of the Royal College of Surgeons of Edinburgh.
 'Extraordinary Membership' is given to members aged over 70 years.
-The Club was established during the Scottish Enlightenment to encourage convivial relations between Fellows of the two Colleges and to stimulate intellectual discussion.
+The club was established during the Scottish Enlightenment to encourage convivial relations between Fellows of the two Colleges and to stimulate intellectual discussion.
 The Club dinners are held in the New Library of the Royal College of Physicians of Edinburgh on the 2nd Friday of March and October each year.
 The principal guest at each dinner is invited to give a short talk on a non-medical subject and this is followed by a round-table discussion.

 Founding members

-There were 10 founding members of the Club who attended the first dinner on 2nd April 1773.
+There were 10 founding members of the Club who attended the first dinner on 2 April 1773.
 The minutes of that meeting record that 'The Aesculapian Club was conceived in a happy moment, and in due time brought forth.
-Drs Duncan and Hamilton, Messrs Hay, Bell, McLure, and Dewar assisted at the birth on the first Friday of April 1773.
+Doctors Duncan and Hamilton, Messrs Hay, Bell, McLure, and Dewar assisted at the birth on the first Friday of April 1773.
 They also stood as godfathers at the christening.
-The usual rites and ceremonies usual on these occasions, such as eating a good supper, etc., were concluded with a bumper recommendatory of the Club to the peculiar care of Apollo, of Bacchus, and of Venus, Floreat Res Medica.
+The usual rites and ceremonies usual on these occasions, such as eating a good supper, etc., were concluded with a bumper recommendatory of the club to the peculiar care of Apollo, of Bacchus, and of Venus, Floreat Res Medica.
 Vivat Veritas.'
-The Club was named after Asclepius, the Greek God of medicine, more usually known by the Roman name, Aesculapius.
+The club was named after Asclepius, the Greek God of medicine, more usually known by the Roman name, Aesculapius.
 Aesculapius was the son of Apollo, who was himself both the God of physic and the sender of disease.
 The badge of the Club consists of the Latin motto 'Floreat Res Medica' (Let the medical field flourish) and a cockerel.
 Cockerels adorn many of the fixtures and fittings of the Royal College of Physicians of Edinburgh.
 In Greek mythology cockerels were dedicated to Apollo (because their crowing gave notice of the rising sun) and to Aesculapius (because their example of 'early to bed and early to rise' was associated with good health).